sybrew/the-seo-framework/readme.txt

 TODO make multiline deprecation notices over .{120,}
 	_deprecated_function.{100,}

-TODO Remove all "$escape" parameters from the meta generators, and always _sanitize_ where data is generated.
-Let the dev escape when necessary.
-	-> This saves a jump, and actually improved performance.
-		-> s_excerpt is still a candidate.

 TODO make canonical URL placeholder work in output_column_contents_for_post()
 	-> Also make the Indexing react to the Password/Private states.
 		-> This already works for the title.